Things to Do In Onancock VA and Tangier Island on The Chesapeake

 DO: Kayak To Chatham Vineyards for Wine Tasting on the “Paddle Your Glass Off” Tour

-No big surprise that kayaking Chesapeake Bay is one of the most popular activities on the Eastern Shore.
+No big surprise that kayaking Chesapeake Bay, especially on a kayaking-wine tasting tour to Chatham Vineyards, is one of the most popular activities on the Eastern Shore.
 Paddle from a tiny bayside village of Bayford (Southeast Expeditions provides directions), around a spectacular cove, walk about ½ mile past an 1818 Federal red brick Manor House to taste some award-winning wine, and leave with a bottle of said wine per couple.
 What’s not to like?

 Winery owner Jon Wehner grew up on his parent’s vineyard in Northern Virginia.
 He and his wife, Mills, established Chatham Vineyards in 1999 on twenty acres of Eastern Shore.
 With its moderate maritime weather, and sandy loam soils it was the perfect region to grow Chardonnay, Merlot, Cabernet Franc, Cabernet Sauvignon and Petit Verdot grapes.

 “This isn’t a big party place – we’re serious wine maker – the real deal,” says Wehner, who buys his oak casks from France.
 Wine Enthusiast Magazine has named Chatham’s Steel Chardonnay (fermented in stainless steel vats) as one of the top 100 Chardonnay’s in the country.
 “You can taste this place,” Jon admits.
-March-Dec, $89 per person, includes tasting and bottle of wine per couple.
+Check website for tour dates and prices.

 Waterman, Tangier Island VA